 Science Centre of Northern Norway: Well-located on the University campus to combine with a trip to the Botanic Garden, the planetarium at the Nordnorsk Vitsensenter is a little pricey, but a great introduction to scientific principles for children who enjoy 50% discount on their entry.

 Films run every day and include a look at the aurora borealis and a journey through and beyond our Solar System.
 The museum is full of interactive exhibits that demonstrate science in action. nordnorsk.vitensenter.no

 Tromsø War Museum: Located out of the city around 3 miles south of the Arctic Cathedral, the War Museum features a fully-restored ex-German naval battery.
 The Tirpitz exhibition of objects, text and images shows how the western world's largest and most powerful battleship functioned and eventually sank, killing 971 of the crew.

-If you’ve included a Tromsø museum into your itinerary, why not share the love of Pinterest?
-There’s a pin for that…
+If you've included a Tromsø museum into your itinerary, why not share the love of Pinterest?
+We've got just the pin for that…